jathanism/cidrize/README.rst

     192.0.2.8[0-5]
     192.0.2.[5678]

 Hyphenated ranges do not need to form a CIDR block but the starting number must be of lower value than the end.
-The netaddr module does most of the heavy lifting for us here.
+The ``netaddr`` module does most of the heavy lifting for us here.

 Unsupported formats
 -------------------

 Network mask (e.g. 192.0.2.0 255.255.255.0) and host mask (aka reverse mask, 192.0.2.0 0.0.0.255) notation are not accepted at this time.

-The cidrize function returns a list of consolidated ``netaddr`` objects.
+The cidrize function returns a list of consolidated ``netaddr.IPNetwork`` objects.
 By default parsing exceptions will raise a ``CidrizeError`` (with default argument of ``modular=True``).
 You may pass ``modular=False`` to cause exceptions to be stripped and the error text will be returned as a list.
 This is intended for use with scripts or APIs where receiving exceptions would not be preferred.

 The module may also be run as a script for debugging purposes.